-Medicare Supplement insurance plans are standardized by the federal government and the plans available in your area can vary.
-There are 10 insurance plans labeled A, B, C, D, F, G, K, L, M and N. The level of coverage varies by insurance plan.
-Not every company offers every insurance plan.
+Medicare Supplement plans are standardized by the federal government and the plans available in your area can vary.
+There are 10 plans labeled A, B, C, D, F, G, K, L, M and N. Every plan with the same letter offers the same benefits but not every company offers every plan.
+The level of coverage varies by plan.
 Medicare Supplement insurance provides nationwide coverage.